 Intralogistics represents a strategic aspect for any company.
-Continuing to manage it manually, even within plants where processes are now fully automated, means nullifying many of the advantages obtained in the production phase.
+Continuing to use a semi-automatic system, even within plants where processes are now fully automated, means nullifying many of the advantages obtained in the production phase.

 Automated intralogistics is not a vehicle, product or software, but an integrated system composed of several elements that together contribute to the final purpose.

 In the case of a warehouse, the vehicles used can be, among others, AGVs (Automated Guided Vehicles), stacker cranes, rail-mounted satellites or pallet shuttles.